 I understand some people may have limited time due to family and other commitments, but if this is not the case then why do you need to be in a hurry to return to base?

-I realize that at some point in our lives we cannot just up and leave because we have family or other commitments to consider including our own health.
+I realize that at some point in our lives we may not be able to just up and leave.
+We may have family or other commitments to consider including our own health.

 Where can you find information to plan your trip?